Skip to main content

 import LSP6Schema from '@erc725/erc725.js/schemas/LSP6KeyManager.json';

-// step 1 - initialize erc725.js with the ERC725Y permissions data keys from LSP6 Key Manager
+// step 1 - initialize erc725.js with the schemas of the permissions data keys from LSP6 Key Manager

 const erc725 = new ERC725(